petergridge/Irrigation-V5/readme_new.md

 The [start time](#what-time-will-the-program-start) can be based on sunrise, sunset, single or multiple times.

 Watering can occur in an [ECO mode](#what-is-eco-mode) where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
-Great for pots.

 Supports watering by [time or volume](#Time-v-Volume).

-A number of sensor inputs are available to stop or modify the watering based on external inputs.
+A number of sensor inputs can be configured to stop or modify the watering based on external inputs.
 * The [rain sensor](#rain-sensor-feature), this requires a binary sensor and can be defined at the zone level to allow for covered areas to continue watering while exposed areas are suspended.
+* Water source sensor can be used to ensure that a well has water or stop watering when the well sensor is off.
 * [Water adjustment](#what-do-sensors-do) provides for a factor to be applied to the watering time/volume either increasing or decreasing watering based on external inputs.
   * The [OpenWeatherMap History](https://github.com/petergridge/openweathermaphistory) component provides sensors that may be useful, this provides history and forecast weather information to allow you to expose sensors that can be used.